gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

-For a **pure** line graph this is exactly the cumulative histogram (Design paper, Example 4.1) — verified on `education.num`, where a path graph with one end grounded reproduces the suffix sums. **The graphs here are not pure**: a bottom edge on every cell gives each one a direct link to ground, so levels never accumulate along the line and the weights come out local rather than cumulative.
-See spec §9.1 — this is why a width-`w` range query reads `w+1` edges rather than 2.
+For a **pure** line graph this is exactly the cumulative histogram (Design paper, Example 4.1) — verified on `education.num`, where a path graph with one end grounded reproduces the suffix sums.

+How close the deployed graphs come to that depends on the bottom edges.
+Under **bounded** there is one ground per component, nothing inside a range touches it, and levels accumulate much as the textbook case predicts — a range query's edge count saturates rather than tracking the width.
+Under **unbounded** every cell has its own link to ground, so levels stay local and the edge count grows with width.
+Spec §9.1 has the counts.

 ### Bottom, and why nothing is grounded